 4. What future is there for the EU post-Brexit?
 Is there a case for a core group of integration-friendly countries built around France and Germany, and for actively encouraging further variable geometry to accommodate central and eastern Europeans?
 Should the EU revisit its commitment to the four freedoms on capital, goods, labour and services?

-Join the Future of Britain project
+The Future of Britain Project

 With each question, we will publish two comment pieces, one from an FT commentator and the other from an outside voice.